hindu-comm/mail_stream_advaita-l/2017/12/Need_explanation/229__Praveen_R._Bhat.md

 Does this mean that the world is not a second absolute, since two absolutes
 > would be a contradiction?
 >
-​Yes, it verily means that.​ This absolute is not like my saying that "O, my friend is absolutely good", the absolute good there being relative/ subjective.
+Yes, it verily means that.
+This absolute is not like my saying that "O, my friend is absolutely good", the absolute good there being relative/ subjective.
 This absolute is the real sense of the word absolute.
 There cannot be anything outside of it.